iq-motion-control/iq-module-communication-doc/docs/api_docs/getting_started_with_apis.rst

 protocol meant to allow configuration and control of all Vertiq modules.
 To learn more about IQUART, please see :ref:`the protocol's documentation <uart_messaging>`.
 Our APIs provide support for Python, Matlab, C++, and Arduino.
 These options provide flexibility to work easily on both PC-based and embedded solutions.

-If you intend to use the API specifically in a PC based environment, we recommend using either the Python or Matlab APIs.

-If you intend to use the API in an embedded system, we recommend using the C++ or Arduino libraries.

 What Can the APIs Do
 ========================
-Essentially, each API is a language and hardware specific implementation of the IQUART protocol with access to information about each of the IQUART clients.
+Essentially, each API is a language specific implementation of the IQUART protocol with access to information about each of the IQUART clients.
 Each IQUART client contains a set of IQUART entries which are parameters that allow you to directly configure and control your module.
 For example, through the :ref:`propeller_motor_controller` Client, you find PID tuning parameters as well as control commands such as velocity and voltage.
 For a full list of the clients supported by your module, please see your module's family page.